I help take all the guesswork out of home exercise

 Daily Burn is a nice blend of everything I love in Cathe Friedrich’s on Demand service as well as Beachbody on Demand.
 They have a lot of advanced routines as well as modern staging, and a diverse variety of programs and pro instructors.

-There’s a FREE TRIAL period (30-days at the time of writing this) and then you pay $19.95/month.
+There’s a FREE TRIAL period (30-days at the time of writing this) and then a few options for membership (I couldn’t find this on the website so I emailed support.
+Here’s what they told me):

 The Daily Burn workouts are lead by a variety of different certified instructors.